Philip Corbet: Early life

 Very little is known about Corbet's early life, although it is likely that he was born in County Tipperary, perhaps at his father's home in High Park, Kilbeg, in the North of the county.
-His exact date of birth is not known, but taking into account his noted age at the time of censuses in 1851, 1861 and 1871 (48 on 30 March 1851, 58 on 7 April 1861 and 68 on 1 April 1871), as well as his enrolment in the Royal Academy (listed as 19 on 13 March 1821) and his age at the time of his death (74 on 18 July 1877) leaves a window of between July 19, 1802, and March 13, 1803.
+His exact date of birth is not known, but taking into account his noted age at the time of censuses in 1851, 1861 and 1871 (48 on 30 March 1851, 58 on 7 April 1861 and 68 on 1 April 1871), as well as his age at the time of his death (74 on 18 July 1877), a window of between July 19, 1802 and March 13, 1803 can be discerned.
+This may be disputed as he is listed in Royal Academy documentation as being aged 19 on 13 March 1821, which would imply a slightly earlier date of birth.

 Philip's daughter Edith would later write that her father had been ‘intended for the Church‘ but that he was 'so passionately fond of painting that he at last induced his parents to allow him to follow the great mists of his heart, and become a painter’.

+Student at the Royal Academy

-With this, he departed for London, and in 1821 enrolled in the school of the Royal Academy, which was at this time under the presidency of Thomas Lawrence.
+After a period as a student in the Dublin Society Drawing Schools, where he is noted within the School of Landscape and Ornament Drawing in 1819, he left Ireland for London in 1821 to enrol as a student in the Royal Academy.
+At this time the Academy was under the presidency of Thomas Lawrence.
 Henry Fuseli, J. M. W. Turner and Martin Archer Shee were all professors at this time, with the lattermost of these becoming a close acquaintance of Corbet, painting his portrait in 1823.

+Corbet won a number of awards during his time as a student: a silver medal in 1822 for a "copy in oil of an historical figure", and in 1823 won a large silver medal for "a drawing from a statue" whilst also being awarded a premium for a copy in oil of a bust of Homer.

 In 1822, he was living at the Charing Cross end of the Strand, at number 482, and would later reside on Everett Street, Russel Square, where Algernon Graves notes him as having still been in 1825.
 And yet, it is likely that by this time he had already settled in Shrewsbury, as his name appears in a list of members of the local Freemasons lodge in 1825.
-During his time in London, he had become a friend of the Salopian sculptor Thomas Carline, whose name appears beside his on both the R.A. enrollment records and the list of Freemasons.
+During his time in London, he had become a friend of the Salopian sculptor Thomas Carline, whose name appears beside his on both the R.A. enrollment records and the subsequent list of Freemasons.
 This friendship would have allowed Corbet immediate networking upon moving to Shrewsbury and may have been part of the motivation behind his decision to settle there.
-Amongst his earliest known paintings are portraits of each of Thomas' parents, whilst he would later paint their three sons and their daughter, and Corbet's future wife, Jane.
+Amongst his earliest known paintings are portraits of each of Thomas' parents, whilst he would later paint their three sons and their daughter, Jane, who he would later wed in 1832.